Considerate-Digital/circular_arts_network/README.md

 ## Overview

-CIRCARTSNET is a recycling and reuse tool that helps the arts combat the climate emergency.
+Circular Arts Network (CAN) is a recycling and reuse tool that helps the arts combat the climate emergency.
 It gives you access to the materials you need for your creative projects by providing a place where materials and resources can be exchanged.
-CIRCARTSNET stands for Circular Arts Network, it’s an online platform that supports  a circular economy within the arts.
+CAN stands for Circular Arts Network, it’s an online platform that supports  a circular economy within the arts.

-CIRCARTSNET encourages reuse across all artforms, it works by connecting people and organisations together.
-CIRCARTSNET partners with other industries such as construction and manufacturing, helping creative communities access their surplus materials and supporting industry to be more sustainable.
+CAN encourages reuse across all artforms, it works by connecting people and organisations together.
+CAN partners with other industries such as construction and manufacturing, helping creative communities access their surplus materials and supporting industry to be more sustainable.

 It’s basically a Gumtree but for the arts.
 Finding affordable (or FREE!) materials and resources that are used by artists and makers in an easy and connected way.
-CIRCARTSNET also facilitates the sharing of resources such as transport, equipment, time, and other essentials.
+CAN also facilitates the sharing of resources such as transport, equipment, time, and other essentials.
 We believe that by doing so, users will be able to make the most of their time and resources.

-The National Theatre of Scotland, National Galleries Scotland, Glasgow School of Art and Edinburgh University are among 700+ users who have already benefited from CIRCARTSNET.
+The National Theatre of Scotland, National Galleries Scotland, Glasgow School of Art and Edinburgh University are among 700+ users who have already benefited from CAN.

-CIRCARTSNET is not for profit, and is administrated by Sculpture Placement Group CIC.
+CAN is not for profit, and is administrated by Sculpture Placement Group CIC.

 We welcome feedback, which you can give by emailing info@canarts.org.uk

 ## Credits
 Original site developed by Sculpture Placement Group (SPG), in collaboration with developer Ralph Mackenzie.

-CIRCARTSNET branding, logo and original website layout all designed by Ralph Mackenzie.
+CAN branding, logo and original website layout all designed by Ralph Mackenzie.

-Category Icons were commissioned for CIRCARTSNET, and illustrated by Esme Macintyre.
+Category Icons were commissioned for CAN, and illustrated by Esme Macintyre.

-This WordPress plugin was adapted for CIRCARTSNET by Considerate Digital.
+This WordPress plugin was adapted for CAN by Considerate Digital.
 It is based on the open source plugin Ultimate Classified Listings by “webcodingplace”.

 ## Installation